WE DESIGN & BUILD BEAUTY + WONDER + AWE

 In his forties he focused solely on designing and building drystone features after experiencing the complexities, challenges, and immense satisfaction that characterize this ancient method.

-Now in his fifties, he’s exploring transformation and his True Identity and how it can all tie into stone.
-His two questions remain: “What’s possible with the drystone method in the 21st century and why don’t we build Modern Megaliths?”
+Now in his fifties, he’s asking and trying to answer two questions: “What’s possible with the drystone method in the 21st century and why don’t we build modern megaliths?”

 PIERO TAMBURRINI